A471KK2/AI-Driven-Patent-Trend-Analyzer/README.md

 ## Overview

-This system analyzes patent data to identify trends and predict future innovations in specific technology areas (with a focus on lithium battery technology).
-It uses a multi-agent approach with specialized roles for research direction, patent retrieval, data analysis, and innovation forecasting.
+This system analyzes patent data to identify trends and predict future innovations for any technology topic provided through the search interface.
+Using a multi-agent architecture with specialized roles for research direction, patent retrieval, data analysis, and innovation forecasting, the system retrieves relevant patents, analyzes coverage across sub-domains, and generates structured reports highlighting technology areas with limited or no existing patents, enabling gap analysis and opportunity identification

 ## System Architecture